Fiber sculpture & botanical jewellery

 Care

-Each moth is a handmade fibre sculpture — delicate, detailed, and made to last if treated gently.
-Here's how to keep it looking its best.
+Each moth is a handmade fibre sculpture.
+It's delicate and detailed, but it will last a long time if you treat it gently.
+Here's how to keep it looking good.

 Water & washing